Greek Yogurt for Babies – Benefits, Recipes and Precautions

 Note: Introduce these recipes in your child’s diet after consulting with your baby’s paediatrician.

-Greek yoghurt is a healthy snack for babies and adults alike.
-Once you feel that your baby is ready for solids, you can incorporate Greek yoghurt into your child’s diet.
-But if you notice any signs of allergic reaction in your baby, such as swelling around the eyes or lips, or itchiness, vomiting, consult a paediatrician at the earliest.
+Greek yogurt for infants is a healthy snack.
+Once your baby is ready for solids, you can incorporate Greek yoghurt into your child’s diet.
+But if you notice any signs of allergic reaction in your baby, such as swelling around the eyes or lips, itchiness or vomiting, consult a paediatrician as soon as possible.

 Also Read: